Can a Blood Test Help Diagnose Traumatic Brain Injury?

 Severe brain injury can produce serious issues ranging from cognitive function impairment to comas, limited function of legs or arms, abnormal language or speech and emotional problems.
 Victims may face devastating and dramatic health and lifestyle issues.We Can Help If You Have Suffered a Brain Injury

 If you or a family member has suffered a traumatic brain injury in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.